tezos-checker/checker/docs/burrow-state-liquidations.md

 `outstanding_kit` here refers to the accrued amount of kit that is outstanding from the burrow (kit we expect to receive from pending auctions **is not** considered burned here, but still outstanding).

-## Is a burrow not a candidate for liquidation
+## Is a burrow a candidate for liquidation
 The burrow cannot be marked for liquidation if the following holds:
 ```
 collateral >= optimistic_outstanding * fliquidation * liquidation_price      (2)